Pectus Excavatum Causes Problems Later in Life

 According to Pectus.com, Dr. Klaus performed over 1000 Nuss procedures on children, teenagers, and adults.

-This is a remarkable number of surgeries, which proves Dr. Klaus is a well-known expert that knows the pectus excavatum deformity from the inside-out.
+This is a remarkable number of surgeries, which proves Dr. Klaus is a well-known expert in the field, and knows the pectus excavatum deformity from the inside-out.

 As you can see, the concave chest bone abnormality is not just cosmetic.